oktadev/okta-blog/_source/_posts/2019-11-11-graphql-vue.md

 ---
 layout: blog_post
-title: "GraphQL + Vue = A Match Made in Heaven"
+title: "Use Vue and GraphQL to Build a Secure App"
 author: holgerschmitz
-description: "Learn how to build a Node.js GraphQL backend and a Vue.js frontend that talks to it."
+description: "Learn how to build a secure Node.js GraphQL backend with a Vue.js frontend."
 tags: [graphql, vuejs, vue, javascript]
 tweets:
 - "GraphQL allows flexible queries and @vuejs is a joy to work with.
 Learn how to use them together in a secure fashion with this tutorial."